TrellixVulnTeam/n10010319Thesis_1S1V/README.md

-# Generatin Synthetic Data for use with Convolutional Neural Networks
+# Generating Synthetic Data for use with Convolutional Neural Networks

 The following program automates the process of importing a selection of models into Blender,